 The Stigma of Seeking Mental Health Options

 One of the problems that first responders face is the stigma behind mental health.
 Often, first responders suffer in silence and don’t seek outside health.
-As stated by Psychology Today, there is a fear of ostracism.
+There is a fear of ostracism.
 Fear of labels and discrimination prevails, and prejudice and ridicule are part of this fear.
 It can be ongoing and all-encompassing.

 What Kind of Treatment is Available?